toddlipcon/parquet-format/README.md

 ======
 Parquet is a columnar storage format that supports nested data.

-Parquet metadata is encoded using Apache Trift.
+Parquet metadata is encoded using Apache Thrift.

 The Parquet-format project contains all Thrift definitions that are necessary to create readers and writers for Parquet files.